Skip to content

 We use biotin, also known as vitamin B7 or vitamin H, to convert fats, carbs, and proteins into energy.
 We also need it for gene expression and regulation, and for cell signaling.

-Deficiency is rare in healthy individuals who follow a balanced diet.
+Deficiency is actually rare in healthy individuals who follow a balanced diet.
 Vitamin B7 is present in both animal-based and plant-based foods.
 While the amounts are typically low, their presence in various food options makes it easy for us to get all we need.
 Plus, our healthy gut bacteria also produce it.
 This could explain why a study back in 1989 showed that the vegan population had the highest levels of biotin, versus the vegetarian population and the meat eating population.

 Missing Information